 In fall 2019, ten undergraduate religion majors from Samford University worked with me to explore Avondale’s unique religious life.
-Each produced an essay introducing a congregation.
+Each researched a handful of sites for a comprehensive annotated map of religion in Avondale.
+There is lots of information and photographs in it.
+Check it out!
+They also each wrote a more detailed essay on a congregation.
 You can read those here.

 Avondale beyond 41st Street